sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 1 - Closed Captions.md

 *38.73 seconds*

 ### **3** Information Retrieval
-Information retrieval, in its most basic core concept, asks the question of a given query (in this example "Elephant weight").
+Information retrieval, in its most basic core concept, asks the question of a given query (here in this example "Elephant weight").
 How relevant is this query to a given document?
 Can we quantify this relevance?

 *21.27 seconds*